Associate Professor, Sociology

 Communities: Economic Restructuring, Social Disorganization, and Local

-Responses,” USDA National Institute of Food and Agriculture, Agriculture Food
+Responses,” funded by USDA National Institute of Food and Agriculture, Agriculture Food

 Distribution Networks: An Application to Opiate Flows in Pennsylvania,”